jackpal/FourChanAPI/README.md

 # Features

 - Typesafe URLs for
-  - the 4chan API (FourChanAPIService.Endpoint)
+  - the 4chan API (FourChanAPIEndpoint)
-    - the experimental 4chan mobile search API (FourChanAPIService.Endpoint.search)
+  - the experimental 4chan mobile search API (FourChanAPIEndpoint.search)
   - the 4chan web site.
-(FourChanWeb.Endpoint)
+(FourChanWebEndpoint)
 - Codable structs for all the 4chan API result types (e.g. Post).
   - the structs implement Identifiable where possible.
 - Helpers for making network requests in a variety of styles:
-  - using closures.
+  - using callbacks.
   - using Combine publishers.
-  - using SwiftUI ObsevableObjects.
+  - using Combine/SwiftUI ObsevableObjects.

 # Usage

-This package supports both closure and Combine-based networking.
+This package supports both callback and Combine-based networking.

-If you load the package in an environment that doesn't support Combine, then the Combine APIs won't be available.
+If you load the package in an environment (like Linux) that doesn't support Combine, then the Combine APIs won't be available.

 An example of using the API with minimal helper functions: